Clemapfel/Mousetrap.jl/README.md

 + Automatic memory management independent of Julia, reducing the likelyhood of crashes and errors
 + Fully abstracted OpenGL interface, allowing high-performance, hardware-accelerated rendering
 + Verbose logging and error propagation, aids in debugging
-+ hand-written manual introducing newcomers to GUI programming and signal architecture
++ hand-written manual, also introducing newcomers to GUI programming in general
 + every exported symbol is documented

 ## Planned Features
 (in order of priority, highest first)
 + Simplify installation process to `] add mousetrap`
-+ Enable CI for C++- and Julia-components
++ Implement CI for C++- and Julia-components
-+ Allow bundling of the Julia runtime and all necessary binary dependencies into a portable C++ executable
++ Allow bundling of the Julia runtime and all necessary binary dependencies into a portable C++ executable using the `GResource` system
 + Add an `EventController` to capture controller / joystick events
 + 3D native rendering